 I read some product reviews on Amazon and I ordered a parts from Kegworks and Beverage Factory.
 A 5 lb CO2 tank was going to be the perfect size for this project.
 I went with Perlick low-profile D keg couplers due to the height consideration…. these cost more than standard handle keg couplers (twice as much) but won’t pinch the beer line in a small fridge.
 I bought a Perlick double faucet stainless steel tower and 525SS faucets and a Micromatic premium dual gauge regulator.
 Then I ordered two 1/6th barrels from my beer store.
 I ran the fridge for a week or so to make sure it got nice and cold.

 When I had everything, I was finally able to stick the kegs in the fridge and measure what the collar depth would have to be.
 Luckily, this was about 3” which put the depth of the entire fridge at 25”.
 Although I’m building my back bar myself, I didn’t want to go deeper than 24″.
-My understanding is that most kegged beer in the U.S. is unpasteurized and will spoil if left out, so I stored the barrels in my beer fridge for a day with all of their tiny canned and bottled brethren, and got to work on the kegerator.
+I stored the barrels in my beer fridge for a day with all of their tiny canned and bottled brethren, and got to work on the kegerator.

 As documented elsewhere with this fridge, I removed the bottom hinge/foot from the bottom, removed the door and screwed the foot back on.
 I removed the plastic top with a small, sturdy steel putty knife.
 There are two tabs in the front that will inevitably snap off and there is probably not too much you can do about it.
 I wouldn’t yank up from the front if you’re keeping the top, the plastic WILL crack right were you don’t want it to.